tobiasraabe/pipeline/docs/user-guides/tasks.rst

     df.to_csv("{{ produces }}")  # new

 Now, **pipeline** will inject its own output path.
 But, how can you link following tasks to a task target whose exact location is unknown to you?
-Next section.
+Find out about it in the next section.

 Declaring dependencies